developer-hchan/Blackjack_Strategy_Simulation/README.md

 * **split_pivot** -- Contains all the expected values for all splittable cases

 ## How Do I Run My Own Simulations Using This Code?
 1. Open a terminal and navigate to the file location where you want the repository downloaded to.
 Here's an example of how to naviagate to the **Desktop** on Windows CMD.
-I have full confidence in the linux users.

 ![example_of_changing_directories](https://github.com/user-attachments/assets/c4e20039-99f3-4dc6-8d5e-3b30358a9bb5)